 If you are arriving in the UK as a Student Visitor, please check that you have been given entry as a Student Visitor.

-If there are any problems you must telephone the International Students' Advisory Service (ISAS) immediately on +44 (0) 121 414 8464 to speak to an advisor.
+If there are any problems you must telephone the International Student Team (IST) immediately on +44 (0) 121 414 8464 to speak to an advisor.

 After immigration control you will be able to collect your luggage from the baggage carousels.
 If any of your luggage is missing you must find a member of staff from the airline and inform them before leaving the carousel area.
 You will need to complete a lost luggage form.